mrled/biblemunger/readme.markdown

     - Alternatively: have a code for replacements and pass that in the URL (perhaps base64 encoded? or is there something more efficient?), but then have a button to generate a shorter version of the link.
 This lets users work on their replacement set and only stores an ID in the database when they actually want to share it
     - That keeps the old-style behavior where you could just copy the URL in the address bar and send it to someone and have it work, as well
 - Update UI to allow for substituting multiple things at once
-- Reconsider how we set up databases
-    - Should that happen out of band, or as part of the __init__() method?
-    - need to set up favorites in database, and initialize it out of band as well

 Things that can be done at any time